stephengold/jme3-utilities/README.md

     "https://mvnrepository.com/artifact/com.beust/jcommander/1.48"
     to the "jars" folder of the new project.

- 2. If you plan to generate your own star maps, download the ASCII version of version 5 of the Yale Bright Star Catalog from "http://tdc-www.harvard.edu/catalogs/bsc5.html" to the "assets/Textures/skies" folder of the new project.
+ 2. If you plan to generate your own star maps, download the ASCII catalog (version 5 of the Yale Bright Star Catalog) from "http://tdc-www.harvard.edu/catalogs/bsc5.html" and extract the file "bsc5.dat" to the "assets/Textures/skies" folder of the new project.

-### Project configuration
+### Project configuration and build

  1. (optional) Rename the project:
   + Right-click on the jme3-utilities project in the "Projects" window.
   + Select "Rename...".
   + Type a new name in the text box.
+  + Make sure the "Also Rename Project Folder" box is not checked.
   + Click on the "Rename" button.
- 2. Add the downloaded JAR to the project:
+ 2. Make the IDE aware of the JCommander JAR you downloaded:
-  + Open the project's properties in the IDE:
-  + Right-click on the new project (not its assets) in the "Projects" window.
+  + Right-click on the new project in the "Projects" window.
   + Select "Properties".
   + Under "Categories:" select "Libraries".
   + Click on the "OK" button.
- 3. Build the project's JARs:
+ 3. Build the release:
-  + Right-click on the new project in the "Projects" window.
+  + In the "Projects" window, expand the new project node.
-  + Select "Clean and Build".
- 4. (optional) Generate the project's javadoc:
+  + Expand the "Important Files" node.
+  + Expand the "Build File" node.
-  + Right-click on the new project in the "Projects" window.
+  + Right-click on the "a-release" target.
-  + Select "Generate Javadoc".
+  + Select "Run Target".

-Note: The source files are in JDK 7 format, but the IDE creates new JME3 projects in JDK 5 format.

 ## How to add SkyControl to an existing game

 SkyControl is a reusable sky simulation for jMonkeyEngine games.

 Adding it to an existing JME3 project should be a simple six-step process:
- 1. Add the JME3 Utilities Package JARs to the project.
+ 1. Add the SkyControl JARs to the project.
  2. Disable any existing sky which might interfere with SkyControl.
  3. Add a SkyControl instance to some node in the scene graph.
  4. Configure the SkyControl instance.